DETAILED ACTION

 a bank (annotated FIG. 5, above) between each of the first pixel electrode (2243 and 2244), the second pixel electrode (2244), and the common electrode (annotated FIG. 8, above).

-But, Kuo does not appear to explicitly disclose, wherein a height of an edge of each of the first light-emitting layer and the second light-emitting layer adjacent to the bank is higher than a height of a center of each of the first light-emitting layer and the second light-emitting layer.2
+But, Kuo does not appear to explicitly disclose, wherein a height of an edge of the first light-emitting layer adjacent to the bank is higher than a height of a center of the first light-emitting layer, and wherein a height of an edge of the second light-emitting layer adjacent to the bank is higher than a height of a center of the second light-emitting layer.

-However, there are a finite number of predicable solutions regarding a height of an edge of the first light-emitting layer adjacent the bank relative to a height of a center of the first light-emitting layer and regarding a height of an edge of the second light-emitting layer adjacent the bank relative to a height of a center of the second light-emitting layer—i.e., regarding the first light-emitting layer: (i) a height of an edge of the first light-emitting layer adjacent the bank can be the same as a height of a center of the first light-emitting layer, (ii) a height of an edge of the first light-emitting layer adjacent the bank can be lower than a height of a center of the first light-emitting layer, or (iii) a height of an edge of the first light-emitting layer adjacent the bank can be higher a height of a center of the first light-emitting layer; and, regarding the second light-emitting layer: (i) a height of an edge of the second light-emitting layer adjacent the bank can be the same as a height of a center of the second light-emitting layer, (ii) a height of an edge of the second light-emitting layer adjacent the bank can be lower than a height of a center of the second light-emitting layer, or (iii) a height of an edge of the second light-emitting layer adjacent the bank can be higher a height of a center of the second light-emitting layer—and, absent unexpected results, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention having the teaching of Kuo before him/her to try each of these predicable solutions with a reasonable expectation of success one of which is wherein a height of an edge of each of the first light-emitting layer (222) and the second light-emitting layer (222) adjacent to the bank (annotated FIG. 5, above) is higher than a height of a center of each of the first light-emitting layer (222) and the second light-emitting layer (222), as recited in claim 3.
+However, there are a finite number of predicable solutions regarding a height of an edge of the first light-emitting layer adjacent the bank relative to a height of a center of the first light-emitting layer and regarding a height of an edge of the second light-emitting layer adjacent the bank relative to a height of a center of the second light-emitting layer—i.e., regarding the first light-emitting layer: (i) a height of an edge of the first light-emitting layer adjacent the bank can be the same as a height of a center of the first light-emitting layer, (ii) a height of an edge of the first light-emitting layer adjacent the bank can be lower than a height of a center of the first light-emitting layer, or (iii) a height of an edge of the first light-emitting layer adjacent the bank can be higher a height of a center of the first light-emitting layer; and, regarding the second light-emitting layer: (i) a height of an edge of the second light-emitting layer adjacent the bank can be the same as a height of a center of the second light-emitting layer, (ii) a height of an edge of the second light-emitting layer adjacent the bank can be lower than a height of a center of the second light-emitting layer, or (iii) a height of an edge of the second light-emitting layer adjacent the bank can be higher a height of a center of the second light-emitting layer—and, absent unexpected results, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention having the teaching of Kuo before him/her to try each of these predicable solutions with a reasonable expectation of success one of which is wherein a height of an edge of the first light-emitting layer (222) adjacent to the bank (annotated FIG. 5, above) is higher than a height of a center of the first light-emitting layer (222), and wherein a height of an edge of the second light-emitting layer (222) adjacent to the bank (annotated FIG. 5, above) is higher than a height of a center of the second light-emitting layer (222), as recited in claim 3.
 Please see, MPEP 2143(E)—“Obvious To Try” – Choosing From a Finite Number of Identified, Predicable Solutions, With a Reasonable Expectation of Success.

 Regarding claim 8, Kuo discloses, The display device (2) of claim 7, wherein the first pixel electrode (2243 and 2244) has a multi-layered structure including at least one reflective electrode (2244 is made of copper [0036] which is reflective) and at least one transparent electrode (2243 is transparent ([0036]), and the second pixel electrode (2243) has a single-layered structure including a transparent electrode (2243).

-Regarding claim 12, Kuo does not appear to explicitly disclose, wherein the pixel includes a first sub-pixel, a second sub-pixel, and a third sub-pixel, and each of the first sub-pixel, the second sub-pixel, and the third sub-pixel includes an emission area and a laser area5, and
+Regarding claim 12, Kuo does not appear to explicitly disclose, wherein the pixel includes a first sub-pixel, a second sub-pixel, and a third sub-pixel, and

-Also, there are a finite number of predicable solutions regarding a thickness of upper mirror layer (231) of the second sub-pixel relative to a thickness of the upper mirror layer (231) and the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel—i.e., a thickness of the upper mirror layer (231) of the second sub-pixel can be: (i) the same as a thickness of the upper mirror layer (231) of the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel, (ii) greater than a thickness of the upper mirror layer (231) of the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel, (iii) smaller than a thickness of the upper mirror layer (231) of the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel, (iv) greater than or equal to a thickness of the upper mirror layer (231) of the first sub-pixel and smaller than or equal to a thickness of the upper mirror layer (231) of the third sub-pixel, or (v) smaller than or equal to a thickness of the upper mirror layer (231) of the first sub-pixel and greater than or equal to a thickness of the upper mirror layer (231) of the third sub-pixel—and, absent unexpected results, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention having the teaching of Kuo before him/her to try each of these predicable solutions with a reasonable expectation of success one of which is wherein a thickness of the upper mirror layer (231) of the second sub-pixel is smaller than a thickness of the upper mirror layer (231) of the first sub-pixel and greater than a thickness of the upper mirror layer (231) of the third sub-pixel, as recited in claim 12.
+Also, there are a finite number of predicable solutions regarding a thickness of upper mirror layer (231) of the second sub-pixel relative to a thickness of an upper mirror layer (231) and the first sub-pixel and a thickness of an upper mirror layer (231) of the third sub-pixel—i.e., a thickness of the upper mirror layer (231) of the second sub-pixel can be: (i) the same as a thickness of the upper mirror layer (231) of the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel, (ii) greater than a thickness of the upper mirror layer (231) of the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel, (iii) smaller than a thickness of the upper mirror layer (231) of the first sub-pixel and a thickness of the upper mirror layer (231) of the third sub-pixel, (iv) greater than or equal to a thickness of the upper mirror layer (231) of the first sub-pixel and smaller than or equal to a thickness of the upper mirror layer (231) of the third sub-pixel, or (v) smaller than or equal to a thickness of the upper mirror layer (231) of the first sub-pixel and greater than or equal to a thickness of the upper mirror layer (231) of the third sub-pixel—and, absent unexpected results, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention having the teaching of Kuo before him/her to try each of these predicable solutions with a reasonable expectation of success one of which is wherein a thickness of an upper mirror layer (231) of the second sub-pixel is smaller than a thickness of an upper mirror layer (231) of the first sub-pixel and greater than a thickness of an upper mirror layer (231) of the third sub-pixel, as recited in claim 12.
 Please see, MPEP 2143(E), above.

 Claims 5 and 6 are rejected under 35 U.S.C.
 103 as being unpatentable over Kuo, as applied to claim 3 above, in view of US 2018/0182989 A1 (Paek).